 When you begin to start asking the right questions and making decisions based on them, you naturally switch to a more sustainable way of living.
 You don’t fall for the sales and you only go to the shops when you need something rather than browsing or window shopping.

 Find that balance

 As I mentioned earlier, no one is perfect, especially when dealing with such ideals.
 Finding the balance within this lifestyle is key.
 Seeing what works for you and sticking to that.
 It won’t always plan out the way you think and there will be room for improvement.
 But at the end of the day, you know you’re trying your best.
 That’s all that matters.

 Create the space for more important things in your life and know that in many cases you can actually do without.
 Decades of marketing has lead us to believe that we need so many things for our lives to be fulfilling and positive.
-But I feel that the demand in the world is slowly going back to basics.
-With so many people on planet earth, it is not possible to support so much consumerism and waste.
+However, I feel that the demand in the world is slowly going back to basics.
+With so many people on planet Earth, it’s not possible to support so much consumerism and waste.
 Period.
-No wonder we are looking into moving to mars.
-What we are doing is just not sustainable.
+No wonder we are looking at moving to Mars.
+What we’re doing is just not sustainable.